fiolj/sparta/doc/web/region.rst

 listed regions combined.
 The *intersect* style creates a region consisting of the volume that is common to all the listed regions.

-IMPORTANT NOTE: Regions in SPARTA are always 3d geometric objects, regardless of whether the :ref:`dimension<command-dimension>` of the simulation 2d or 3d.
+.. important:: Regions in SPARTA are always 3d geometric objects, regardless of whether the :ref:`dimension<command-dimension>` of the simulation 2d or 3d.
 Thus when using regions in a 2d simulation, for example, you should be careful to define the region so that its intersection with the 2d x-y plane of the simulation has the 2d geometric extent you want.

 The *side* keyword determines whether the region is considered to be inside or outside of the specified geometry.
 Using this keyword in